Reconstruction in Afghanistan: United States Efforts

-The United States has poured tens of billions of dollars into the reconstruction effort.
-It has established the Special Inspector General for Afghanistan Reconstruction to provide oversight.
-This office is presently headed by John Sopko.
-In September Sopko said in connection with the effort, "all I'm seeing is a modus operandi that's woefully out of touch at best, and delusional at worst".
+The United States poured tens of billions of dollars into the reconstruction effort, establishing the Special Inspector General for Afghanistan Reconstruction (SIGAR) to provide oversight.
+In September 2015, Former head of SIGAR, John F. Sopko said in connection with the effort, "all I'm seeing is a modus operandi that's woefully out of touch at best, and delusional at worst".
 He also said, "It seems that time and again, people have to be reminded that Afghanistan is not Kansas".
 He complained that many people, especially at USAID, design programmes "without considering the fact that you have a tribal government, that you have a criminal element there".
 He said that although 8 billion dollars had been spent combatting the narcotics trade, he thought the effort overall was an abject failure.
 More acres are growing opium, more opium is being produced, there are tighter relationships between the opium traffickers and the terrorists (who are getting more money), and there are more Afghan addicts.
 But American officials consider it a success because they have trained a certain number of narcotics police, prosecutors, et cetera.

 Afghanistan was on the rebound after years of conflict had wreaked havoc on the country's infrastructure.
 The US was collaborating with the Afghan government to develop and implement good economic policies that are long-term, transparent, and predictable.
 The United States Agency for International Development aimed to improve economic policies that affect the public sector by strengthening the capacity of the Ministry of Finance and the Central Bank, as well as creating an environment that allows the private sector to expand and create jobs and income.
 According to the U.S. special inspector general for Afghanistan reconstruction report, reveals how most programs were not suited to the complicated circumstances which wasted 20 years and $145 billion of effort "We were devoid of a fundamental understanding of Afghanistan... we didn't know what we were doing." - Douglas Lute.
 The rehabilitation effort's achievements have been varied.
 Theres was a lack of coordination, understanding of local conditions, and sound planning on the part of international donors, as well as corruption and incompetence on the part of the Afghan government.